 This means that the first time the profile executes, it retrieves and synchronizes all four rows.
 Subsequently, it retrieves rows only when the

-Use the Directory Integration Assistant to upload the additional configuration information file, as follows:
+update operation of the manageSyncProfiles command to update the additional configuration information and mapping files, as follows:

 In this example, the sequence of steps in the synchronization process is:

-The Oracle directory integration server starts a new profile thread for the TESTDBIMPORT profile every time the value specified in the scheduling interval (
+The Oracle Directory Integration Platform starts a new profile thread for the TESTDBIMPORT profile every time the value specified in the scheduling interval (

 The profile thread reads the additional configuration information to get the SQL to execute, and then runs the SQL.